raspberrypilearning/secure-messages/en/step_4.md

 --- task ---

-You can get a letter from your `alphabet` variable by writing the position in square brackets.
+Output a letter from your `alphabet` variable by printing the letter at the position in square brackets.

 --- code ---
 ---